 What were my favorites?

-Among these seven, my favorites were What's Next and Making it So.
+Among these thirteen books, my favorites were What's Next and Making it So.

 Is there a topic you want to read about more?